Settlement

 Strategically located at the entrance to the Hauraki Gulf, Motutapu was the home of New Zealand’s most important gun battery during World War II.
 Advanced for its time, the battery had radar overlooking underwater minefields stretching from Motutapu to the island of Tiritiri Matangi.

 During the Japanese advances of early 1942, the threat of invasion was very real.
 At that time Motutapu’s three 6” MK 21 guns comprised the only long-range counter bombardment battery capable of repelling an invasion fleet attacking Auckland Harbour.
 Installed in 1938, the guns continued in service until being scrapped in 1960.
-Today the gun emplacements, just 30 minutes walk from Home Bay, are open to the public but require further restoration for which the Trust is seeking support.
+Today the gun emplacements, just 30 minutes walk from Home Bay, are open to the public.

 In recognition of the battery’s historic importance, the Trust partnered with Devonport film company 4D Canvas to bring the story of the guns back to life.
 The result is a short educational movie “The Guns of Motutapu”.
 Created to encourage interest and support for Trust projects, the film tells the layers of history from early Maori occupations to WWII fortress to farm.
 It includes narration from Major Derek Thorburn, who in 1942 at the age of 20 was posted to the battery.
 Derek later rose to become Commander of the Guns and has clear memories of what military life was like on the island as they waited for an invasion that never came.